Holding a Responsible Ayahuasca Ceremony: Guest Guidelines

-At the Temple, our priority is to provide a secure, sacred space for you to heal and grow.
+At the Temple, our priority for each ayahuasca ceremony is to provide a secure, sacred space for you to heal and grow.
 Our carefully selected healers are experts in holding ceremonies according to the traditional practices of the Amazon basin, and we adhere to these ancient procedures so that our ceremonies meet the highest standards of safety and the deepest levels of healing.

 Preparing Your Body and Mind